Skip to main content

 • Save the state of the current (running) process

-• Copy all relevant CPU registers into memory reserved for that process.
+• Take the currently running process and copy all relevant CPU registers into memory reserved for that process.
+Example registers saved:

 • Restore the state of the next (suspended) process

-• Copy the saved CPU registers from memory back into the CPU.
+• Copy its saved CPU registers from memory back into the CPU.

 • Resume execution